Morocco–Russia relations: Current relations

 In the 2000s, the bilateral trade relations widened significantly, especially in the mining and agriculture sector.

-The current President Vladimir Putin had paid a visit to Morocco in September 2006 in order to boost economic and military ties between Russia and Morocco.
-Morocco-Russian relations are still in constant development, while trade between the two countries reached over two billion dollars in 2011.
+The current President, Vladimir Putin, paid a visit to Morocco in September 2006 in order to boost economic and military ties between Russia and Morocco.
+Moroccan-Russian relations are still in constant development, while trade between the two countries reached over 2 billion dollars in 2011.
 In March 2016, King Mohammed VI of Morocco visited Russia and met with President Putin.
 Both sides signed an agreement on mutual protection of secret information.

 After a significant decline in tourism from Europe, the Ministry of Tourism of Morocco is planning to attract more travelers from Russia.

 In 2019, the Moroccan and the Russian government agreed on investing into an oil refinery in Mohammedia, that was defunct since 2015.
 So equipped with a refining capacity of around 100,000 barrels per day, the refinery should later be able to reach 200,000 barrels per day by exploiting the Nador Port facilities.
 This expansion promises to deliver a number of trickle-down effects, including boosting job creation and infrastructure development, particularly in Morocco's northern regions.

 Morocco and the Russia signed a new fisheries cooperation agreement in 2020, after a former agreement signed in 2016, expired in March.
 The new agreement, spanning 4 years, is the 8th of its kind since 1992, and establishes the legal framework allowing a fleet of 10 Russian vessels to fish for small pelagic species in Moroccan waters beyond 15 nautical miles.

 During the coronavirus pandemic, the cooperation between Morocco and the Russian Federation was highlighted after the approval of the Sputnik V vaccine in January 2021.

+Russians are able to visit Morocco without a visa for 90 days, boosting the tourism sector in Morocco.

 During Russo-Ukrainian war

-Morocco chose not to participate in the UN vote that condemned the Russian invasion of Ukraine, Morocco said it was concerned about the military escalation in the Ukraine emphasizing that it encourages all initiatives and actions promoting a peaceful settlement of conflicts and 37% of Moroccans want to keep ties with Russia.
-A former Moroccan prisoner of war who has naturalized Ukrainian citizenship was sentenced to death by a Donetsk People's Republic court.
+Morocco chose not to participate in the UN vote that condemned the Russian invasion of Ukraine, Morocco said it was concerned about the military escalation in Ukraine, emphasizing that it encourages all initiatives and actions promoting a peaceful settlement of conflicts; additionally, 37% of Moroccans want to keep ties with Russia.

+A former Moroccan prisoner of war who has naturalized Ukrainian citizenship was sentenced to death by a Donetsk People's Republic court, but later released in a prisoner exchange brokered by Saudi Arabia.

+On 20 December 2023, the 6th Russian-Arab Cooperation forum took place in Marrakesh, Morocco.